Patch summary

 - As a support technician, I want to know whether a patch is available to fix an issue with PST corruption in Outlook 2016 occurring in conjunction with error 0x80040119.
 The ability to search benefits the support staff who can search for symptoms or issues around a particular patch.

-You can choose to export selected patches, selected CVEs or all CVEs, in CSV format to help with your patch reporting requirements.
+You can choose to export: selected patches, all CVEs for selected patches, or all CVEs.
+The data is exported in CSV format to help with your patch reporting requirements.
 The CSV list of CVE IDs can be imported into other products, such as Ivanti Security Controls and Ivanti Endpoint Manager.